Community Services & Programs

 The Crime Free Multi-Housing Program (CFMH) is a solution oriented crime prevention initiative designed specifically to help apartment owners, managers, residents, police and other agencies work together to keep illegal and nuisance activity off rental property.

 Its unique three phases is resident friendly and effective in reducing the incidence of crime in multi-unit apartment communities.

-Resident managers and/or owners attend a one day seminar presented by the Police in partnership with the BC Crime Prevention Association.
-Cost is $75.
+Resident managers and/or owners attend a one day seminar presented by the City of Burnaby Crime Prevention Team.
+There is no cost to the property manager.

 - crime prevention concepts